Contents

 Teaching a big model a new trick on the GPU you already own

 “Fine-tuning” used to be a word that came with a server room attached.
-Retraining a multi-billion-parameter model meant a rack of data-centre GPUs, weeks of compute, and a budget that no homelab tinkerer was ever going to sign off on.
-Then a technique called LoRA quietly changed the maths, and now you can teach a large model a genuinely new skill on the same graphics card you use for gaming.
-I’ve done it on a single 24GB GPU over a long evening, and the result was good enough to be useful.
+Retraining a multi-billion-parameter model meant a rack of data-centre GPUs, weeks of compute, and a budget that no homelab tinkerer was ever going to get signed off.
+Then a technique called LoRA quietly rewrote the maths, and now you can teach a large model a genuinely new skill on the same graphics card you otherwise use to render explosions.
+I’ve done it on a single 24GB GPU over one long evening — the fans loud, a pot of coffee going cold — and the result was good enough to actually put to work the next morning.

 A large language model is, at heart, an enormous pile of weight matrices.
 Full fine-tuning means computing updates to every single one of those weights and storing them all.
 For a 7-billion-parameter model that’s not just a lot of compute — it’s a brutal memory bill, because training needs to hold the weights, their gradients, and the optimiser’s bookkeeping all at once.
 That’s how you end up needing far more VRAM than any consumer card has.

 The insight behind LoRA — Low-Rank Adaptation — is that you don’t need to move every weight to teach the model something new.
-The change you want to make turns out to be expressible as a much smaller, low-rank update.
-So instead of editing the giant matrices, you freeze them entirely and train two tiny matrices alongside each one.
-Multiply those two together and you get an update the same shape as the original, but you only ever trained a sliver of the parameters.
+The change you want to make, mathematically, turns out to be expressible as a much smaller, low-rank update rather than a full-rank rewrite of the matrix.
+So instead of editing the giant weight matrices directly, you freeze them entirely and train two tiny matrices alongside each one — call them A and B, where A is tall and thin and B is short and wide.
+Multiply those two together and you get a matrix the same shape as the original, which you add on top; but the two factors between them hold a tiny fraction of the numbers the full matrix does.
+You only ever train that sliver, and the frozen base does all the heavy lifting of actually understanding language.

 The savings are not marginal.
 A full fine-tune might touch billions of parameters; a LoRA adapter on the same model might train a few million — often well under one percent of the total.
 Because you’re training so few parameters, the optimiser state shrinks accordingly, and the memory ceiling drops from “data centre” to “the card in your desktop.”